jasongrimes/jekyll-chapterbook/README.md

 Tables can be created using normal [GitHub-flavored markdown](https://github.github.com/gfm/#tables-extension-).

-To prevent wide tables from breaking the book layout, wrap them in a `<div>` directly in the markdown file, with `class="table-wrapper"` and the attribute `markdown="block"`.
+To prevent wide tables from breaking the book layout on mobile devices, wrap them in a `<div>` directly in the markdown file, with `class="table-wrapper"` and the attribute `markdown="block"`.